Firelei Báez

 November 3, 2024 - March 16, 2025

-Firelei Báez, Untitled (Temple of Time), 2020, oil and acrylic on archival printed canvas, Wilks Family Collection, Courtesy the Artist and Hauser & Wirth, New York, Photo: Phoebe d’Heurle, © Firelei Báez
+Firelei Báez, Untitled (Temple of Time), 2020, oil, acrylic and inkjet on canvas, Wilks Family Collection, Courtesy the Artist and Hauser & Wirth, New York, Photo: Phoebe d’Heurle, © Firelei Báez

 My works are propositions, meant to create alternate pasts and potential futures, questioning history and culture in order to provide a space for reassessing the present.